cielavenir/zipfile39/README.md

         - Also see https://github.com/cielavenir/zipfile-deflate64/releases/tag/v0.1.6.1
             - For Python3, discussion is ongoing at https://github.com/brianhelba/zipfile-deflate64/pull/18
         - But also note that resumable infback9 implementation (to address buffering problem) is experimental~

-### Blast

-- Supporting ZIP_DCLIMPLODED (method 10) was planned but unlike infback9 making `blast()` resumable is very difficult.
-Also there are no open implementations for compression.